A new campaign uses virtual reality documentaries to raise awareness and trigger empathy.

 There's no risk to me though—in fact, she and I aren't really here.
 It's the final scene in a virtual reality documentary I've been immersed in for the last six minutes, courtesy of the United Nations.

-Waves of Grace is the second in a series of short films made in collaboration with VR video app Vrse and filmmaker Chris Milk
+Waves of Grace is the second in a series of short films made in collaboration with VR video app Vrse and filmmaker Chris Milk (and some funding from VICE).
+It's an effort to use virtual reality to connect people with real life in the strife-ridden parts of the world that too often remain distant and abstract.

 Even with the limitations of current VR gear, it's damn effective, enough that it's easy to talk about the film as though it were an actual experience.
 Decontee Davis's voice was in my ear as I stood at the side of a hospital bed, where she sat with a patient for whom human contact was no longer a part of everyday life.
 I visited a dusty schoolyard where children sang and glanced warily at me.
 I stood at the foot of an open grave as anonymous men in white suits lowered a body bag, so close I could almost feel it brush my knees.